secretGeek/til/linux/reboot.md

 After a reboot I found I had to restart some of my systems.

-To restart supervisor (on sg1 or sg2) I would currently need to use:
+To restart supervisor manually I previously needed to use:

 	service supervisor start

-TODO: Why doesn't it restart by itself?
-THat's a problem for another night
+But I now have my machines configured to restart the `supervisor` service automatically as described in [cron](cron.md)

 ## References